LIFE, THE EUROPEAN INSTRUMENT DEDICATED TO THE ENVIRONMENT

 - Support local and regional investment projects.

-- Involve and empower citizens in the clean energy transition.
+- Involve and empower citizens in the clean energy transition

-Types of projects:
+Types of Projects

 BENEFICIARY

-TYPE AND AMOUNT FIGURES
+TYPE AND AMOUNT OF FINANCING

-ELIGIBLE COSTS
+ELIGIBLE EXPENSES

 Personnel, equipment, materials and consumables, and external collaborations.